manojrana97/MKRImagePicker/README.md

 # MKRImagePicker
 Pick an image or video in super easy way, no need to handle any permissions, it will handle all of them autometically.
+Just Copy the file and do the following actions.
 # Usage

     //MARK:- Private Properties